Connect with others who understand.

 If you’re interested in continuous glucose monitoring and want to avoid finger sticks, the FreeStyle Libre may be a better fit.
 If you prefer a traditional, hands-on approach, Accu-Chek Guide may be a good choice.

 No matter which you choose, check the manufacturer’s website for detailed instructions and support.
-If you ever feel unsure, don’t hesitate to bring your device to your doctor’s office and ask for help.
+If you ever feel unsure, bring your device to your doctor’s office and ask for help.

 Display Readability: Can You Interpret Your Results Clearly?